-Appropriate applications as well as indications and contraindictations for various massage techniques will be discussed.
+Appropriate applications as well as indications and contraindications for various massage techniques will be discussed.
 Other topics will include documentation and current laws.
 There will be two hours of lecture and six hours of supervised hands-on practical lab experience per week.
 Prerequisite: AHS 131, BIO 150 and MBW 110.
-Corequisite: AHS 230, MBW 130, MBW 131 and MBW 150.
+Co-requisite: AHS 162, AHS 230, MBW 130, MBW 131 and MBW 150.